 The analysis showed that people in the high multimorbidity group were likely to have heart failure and high blood pressure and peripheral vascular disease prior to their heart attack.

-People in the medium multimorbidity group were likely to have the peripheral vascular disease and high blood pressure with a smaller proportion of patients having other conditions.
+People in the medium multimorbidity group were likely to have peripheral vascular disease and high blood pressure, with a smaller proportion of patients having other conditions.